jayluxferro/APK-Downloader/README.md

 python apk_downloader.py com.ecgmobile
 ```

-*NB*: To determine the bundle identifier, visit https://play.google.com/store/apps.
-Search for the app and the bundle identifier will show up in the url (as shown below).
+**NB**: To determine the bundle identifier, visit https://play.google.com/store/apps.
+Search for the app and the bundle identifier will show up in the url (as shown below).<br/>
 <img src='img/bundle_identifier.png' />